The way of the Buddha is to know yourself;

 Today, Taos Mountain Sangha is a lay sangha, with guest teachers and members who lead meditation sits and offer Dhamma talks.
 The Sangha shares programs and special events with other sanghas in the region and is open to all people who wish to share in the teachings of the Buddha.

-Taos Mountain Sangha Meditation Center is moving.
+Taos Mountain Sangha Meditation Center has moved.

 As of January 1, 2014, we will be located at 522 Paseo del Pueblo Norte, at the corner of Theodora Street.